njw68/DONUts_Simulation/README.md

 1) change all file locations to reflect your personal directories
 2) change the desired parameters to set up your simulation environment

+These steps are numbered in each 'Main.m' file.
+There are more detailed instructions for each step there.